AdaDiff: Accelerating Diffusion Models through Step-Wise Adaptive Computation

-\textbf{Implementation details.} During training, we utilize the AdamW \cite{loshchilov2017decoupled} optimizer with a learning rate of 2e-4 for all datasets.
+\textbf{Implementation details.} Following the settings of existing methods, during training, we utilize the AdamW \cite{loshchilov2017decoupled} optimizer with a learning rate of 2e-4 for all datasets.
 For all tasks and datasets, we initialize our backbone with pre-trained weight from \cite{bao2022all}.
-The early exiting threshold are chosen from 0.2 to 0.01.
-More implementation details are shown in the supplementary material.
+The early exiting threshold is chosen from 0.2 to 0.01.
+Following \cite{bao2022all}, we utilize DPM-Solver with 50 sampling steps in ImageNet and Euler-Maruyama SDE sampler with 1000 sampling steps in CIFAR-10 and Celeb-A datasets.
+More implementation details are shown in the Appendix.